 Every year in the early stages of the Spring semester, the Geneseo Mathematics Department organizes a 2-day Math Research Weekend (MRW) where an invited guest leads a team of Geneseo undergraduates on a math research topic proposed by the invitee.
 The MRW is offered to our students to give them a taste of math research, and sometimes the results are presented at conferences and/or published in a scholarly journal.
-The invited guest comes to the Geneseo campus and gives a colloquium talk on a Friday afternoon and then Friday evening and all day Saturday works with Geneseo undergraduates on a research topic proposed by the guest.
+The invited guest comes to the Geneseo campus and gives a colloquium talk on a Friday afternoon and then Friday evening and all day Saturday works with Geneseo undergraduates on a research topic.
 The colloquium talk is geared towards a broad audience and also serves to introduce the research topic to the students who will participate in the MRW Friday evening and Saturday.
 Below is sample of past Math Research Weekends.

 2019 Math Research Weekend